 Mexico, on the whole, can be a safe place to travel to provided that you use your common sense.
 It generally doesn’t deserve the “dangerous” reputation it has and if you don’t go looking for trouble, trouble won’t go looking for you.

 Puerto Vallarta and Cancun both have a moderate police presence.
 Since tourism is such a major contributor to the Mexican economy, the local authorities go above and beyond to ensure the safety of travellers.

 There have been a couple of clashes between criminal groups in Cancun and Tulum in recent years but tourists have never been the targets and the chances of being in the wrong place at the wrong time are slim.
 Puerto Vallarta is arguably the safer city of the two, largely because cartels are not currently arguing over the territory here as they are in Cancun.

 However, you don’t need to be afraid of visiting either destination.

 Puerto Vallarta: Better for Nightlife

-Both Puerto Vallarta and Cancun offer great nightlife and there are many travelers that fly to these cities for this reason alone.
-In particular, Cancun is a renowned spring break destination, and PV is known for its annual ¨White Party¨ that takes place every November.
+Both Puerto Vallarta and Cancun offer great nightlife and many travelers fly to these cities for this reason alone.
+In particular, Cancun is a renowned spring break destination, and PV is known for its annual “White Party” that takes place every November.

 There is something for everyone in each city.
 That is, whether you are looking to mingle with a well-heeled crowd at chic, exclusive beach clubs, whether you want to party until the early hours at a raucous nightclub, or whether you just want a few cocktails with a view.